Inductive limits of projective C*-algebras: Approximation and criteria for inductive limits

+Condition \approxARef{3} of \autoref{prop:S03:Intertwining} is a statement about the morphism $\psi$.
+It roughly says that $\psi$ has `large' image.
+The above condition \approxARef{3'} is independent of the morphism $\psi$.
+It just requires that the collection of all sub-\ca{s} $\im(\varphi_i)$ is `large'.

-Adopting the proof of \ref{prop:S03:Intertwining}, we may construct one-sided approximate intertwinings to get the following result: For every $\gamma>0$ and every finite $H\subset A$, there exists a sub-\Cs{} $B\subset A$ such that $H\subset_\gamma B$ and $B$ is an inductive limit of some of the algebras $A_i$.
+Adopting the proof of \autoref{prop:S03:Intertwining}, we may construct one-sided approximate intertwinings to get the following result: For every $\gamma>0$ and $H\ssubset A$, there exists a sub-\ca{} $B\subseteq A$ such that $H\subseteq_\gamma B$ and such that $B$ is an inductive limit of some of the algebras $A_i$.